Ram Siya Ke Luv Kush: Production and release

 Viacom18 partnered with UC Browser for promoting the series.
 The show was launched in Ayodhya in a grand manner.

-The budget of the series is about ₹650 crore with the sets set at Umargam in Gujarat.
+The budget of the series is about ₹650 crore with the sets set at Umargam in Gujarat, making it the most expensive Indian television series.
+Each episode had a budget of 4 crores.

 The shoot of the series ended on 7 February 2020.